 The Base Map illustrates several key findings thus far in 2021:p

-- We estimate over 2 million hectares (5 million acres) of primary forest loss across the nine countries of the Amazon in 2020.*
+- We estimate the loss of over 860,000 hectares (2.1 million acres) of primary forest loss across the nine countries of the Amazon.

-- There continues to be an arc of deforestation in the northwestern Colombian Amazon, impacting numerous protected areas.
+- There continues to be an arc of deforestation in the northwestern Colombian Amazon, impacting numerous protected areas and indigenous territories.

-Below, we show a striking series of high-resolution satellite images that illustrate some of the major deforestation events across the Amazon in 2020 (indicated A-G on the Base Map).
+Below, we zoom in on the three countries with the highest deforestation (Brazil, Colombia, and Peru) and show a series of high-resolution satellite images that illustrate some of the major 2021 deforestation events.

 Widespread Deforestation in the Brazilian Amazon

 The Brazil Base Map shows the notable concentration of deforestation hotspots along the major roads (especially roads 163, 230, 319, and 364).
 Zooms A-C show high-resolution examples of this deforestation, which largely appears to be associated with clearing rainforests for pasture.